Global digital divide: Cultural access

-Many experts claim that bridging the digital divide is not sufficient and that the images and language needed to be conveyed in a language and images that can be read across different cultural lines.
+Many experts claim that bridging the digital divide is not sufficient and that the images and language needs to be adapted to the needs of technology users across various cultural lines.
 A 2013 study conducted by Pew Research Center noted how participants taking the survey in Spanish were nearly twice as likely not to use the internet.

 Examples

 In the early 21st century, residents of developed countries enjoy many Internet services which are not yet widely available in developing countries, including: